feyman2016/michaellancaster/draft/2014-08-11-javascript-data-structure-algorithms-series-ep2-arrays.markdown

 In the code above all elements are tested against the condition to check if they are less than 11 in our case all elements are less than 11 so the result returned is true.

-The method/function `Array.prototype.some()` works almost the same way as `Array.prototype.every()` but in this method case if at least one element meet the condition would return true.
+The method/function `Array.prototype.some()` works almost the same way as `Array.prototype.every()` but in this case if at least one element meet the condition would return true.

 <pre><code data-language="javascript">
 var nums = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11]